markusmeister/Electrode-Pooling-Data-and-Code/ReadMe.md

 ## Contents of the repo
 - Jupyter notebooks and Matlab files: `Theory`,`Saline`,`Invivo`,`Simulation`.
 These notebooks develop the various topics of analysis, starting from raw data, producing figure panels and numerical results for the article along the way.
 They contain a good number of comments and mathematical sections to guide the user.

-- `code/`: Contains routines accessed from multiple notebooks.
+- `code/`: Contains routines accessed from the notebooks.

-- `data/`: A place for data files, both input and output.
+- `data/`: Data files, both input and output.

-- `figs/`: A place for PDF files that make up the figure panels in the article.
+- `figs/`: Image files that make up the figure panels in the article.

 ## How to reproduce all the analysis starting from raw data